ortus-docs/logbox-docs/configuring_logbox/logbox_dsl.md

 |FATAL |An array that will hold all the category names to place under the FATAL logging level (OPTIONAL)|
 |OFF|An array that will hold all the category names to not log at all (OPTIONAL)|

-So to define an appender you must define a key value which is the internal name of the appender with the following keys:
+To define an appender you must define a struct with a key value which is the internal name of the appender.
+Each appender name must be unique.
+You configure each appender with the following keys:

 * `class` : The class path of the appender
 * `layout` : The layout class path of the layout object to use (optional)